teseoch/CPP-Fall-2024/Assignment_2/README.md

 For this assignment, we will use a dataset cataloguing the vessel, duration and expected duration of each sailing (the other factors will be omitted).
-Note that the "expected duration" is the estimated time of a sailing in normal conditions (for example, the Swartz Bay to Tsawwassen route has an expected duration of 95 minutes).
+Note that the "expected duration" is the estimated time of sailing in normal conditions (for example, the Swartz Bay to Tsawwassen route has an expected duration of 95 minutes).
 The actual duration may vary.
 In the provided datasets, we have computed the actual duration of each sailing based on the time between the scheduled departure of the vessel and its arrival (so, for example, if a ferry scheduled to leave at 2:00pm actually leaves